-In ceramics, the zone of adherence between glaze to the underlying body is called the clay-glaze interface.
-The integrity of this interface is important to strength and functionality.
+In ceramics, the zone of adherence between glaze and the underlying body is called the interface.
+The integrity of body-glaze interface is important to strength and functionality of ware.
 In porcelains it is much more highly developed than in earthenwares.
-In the latter the glaze, although melted well, is in contact with a body that is developing no glass and has little strength.
+In the latter, the glaze, although melted well, is in contact with a body that is developing no glass and has little strength.
 Thus the mechanism of the bond is simply the roughness of the body surface (where the glaze can hang on) and the collective strength of that roughness.
-With porcelain, the glaze is able to form a bond the spans across the boundary in body directions, creating a interfacial zone of changing microstructure.
+With porcelain, the glaze is able to form a bond the spans across the boundary in both directions, creating a interfacial zone of changing microstructure.
 Needless to say, this bond is almost unbreakable.
-Other types of bodies from bonds that are somewhere between these two extremes.
-The better bond of higher temperature and more vitreous bodies makes it possible for the system to withstand greater differences in thermal expansion between glaze and body without crazing or shivering.
-By contract, earthenwares shiver and craze easily.
+Other types of body/glaze combinations form bonds that are somewhere between these two extremes.

 Cross section view of the inside and outside glazed walls of a porcelain vessel

 Porcelains look much more glassy and melted than you might expect when viewed close up (this is cone 6 Polar Ice from Planisman Clays).
 The development of the glassy phase within the body creates a very good bond with the glaze.
 Actually it is a bonding zone where the glaze has melted into the body enough to create a transition rather than just a point of contact.
 The degree to which this transition develops determines the integrity of the bond.
 Of course, with porcelains it is far better developed than with stonewares and terra cottas.